-- Completion of 'review of the work of an expert' in accordance with ISA 500, for significant unquoted investments. - Confirmation of valuations to valuation reports and/ or other supporting documentation. - Completion of 'review of the work of an expert' in accordance with ISA 500, for the work of the actuary. - Consideration of the report by the consulting actuary to Audit Scotland on actuarial assumptions in use in 2018/19.
+- 'Review of the work of an expert' in accordance with ISA 500, for the work of third parties undertaking valuations of significant unquoted investments. - Confirmation of valuations to valuation reports and/or other supporting documentation. - 'Review of the work of an expert' in accordance with ISA 500, for the work of the actuary. - Consideration of the report by the consulting actuary to Audit Scotland on actuarial assumptions in use in 2018/19.